Psalm 97 – The Greatness and Wisdom of God

 iv.
 Light is sown: “Every grace of God is a seed, which he intends should produce a thousand fold in the hearts of genuine believers.
 We do not so much require more grace from God, as the cultivation of what we have received.
 God will not give more, unless we improve what we have got.
 Remember the parable of the talents.
 Let the light and gladness be faithfully cultivated, and they will multiply themselves till the whole body shall be full of light, and the whole soul full of happiness.”
 (Clarke)

 v.
-Kidner believed that light is sown was not the best translation.
-“Light dawns (rather than ‘light is sown’, AV, RV) is surely the right reading here, following one Hebrew MS and all the ancient versions.”
+Kidner argued that light is sown was not the best translation.
+“Light dawns…is surely the right reading here, following one Hebrew manuscript and all the ancient versions.”
 (Kidner)

 c.
 Rejoice in the LORD, you righteous: Considering the greatness of God and His goodness to His people, it is proper for them to rejoice in Him.
 The rejoicing should not be primarily in what He has given, but in the LORD Himself – with plenty of thanksgiving at even the remembrance of His holy name.